Why rear-end collisions are the most common type of car accident (and how to protect yourself)

 There are several types of accidents you can get involved in while on the road.
 But some types are far more prevalent than others.
 One such type is rear-ended collisions.

-This post explores why rear-end accidents are so prevalent and how to protect yourself while on the road.
+This post explores why rear-end accidents are so prevalent and how to protect yourself with the help of a car accident lawyer while on the road.

 Understanding rear-end collisions